NatZombieGames/Nat-Music-Programme/README.md

   - Tutorial Images: The unique images used during the tutorial.
   - Everything else is misc. assets including the AudioBusLayout and Icon.
 - Exported, All of the builds for the app, the names are structed; 'NatMusicProgramme_{architecture}', for example the main 64Bit builds for both versions are called 'NatMusicProgramme_x64':
-  - Windows: Folder containing all the Windows builds
+  - Windows: Folder containing all the Windows builds.
-    - Other Builds: Folder with all the other builds for Windows, including 32Bit and Arm64Bit
+    - Other Builds: Folder where all other Windows builds are exported to.
-    - The main build for Windows, being 64Bit
+    - The main build for Windows, being 64Bit.
-  - Linux: Folder containing all the Linux builds, the Linux names are structed; 'NatMusicProgramme_{architecture}', for example the main 64Bit build is called 'NatMusicProgramme_x64'.
+  - Linux: Folder containing all the Linux builds
-    - Other Builds: Folder with all the other builds for Linux, including 32Bit, Arm64Bit and Arm32Bit
+    - Other Builds: Folder with all other Linux builds are exported to.
-    - The main build for Linux, being 64Bit
+    - The main build for Linux, being 64Bit.
 - Scenes:
   - All the scene files.
 - Scripts: